krontech/chronos-updates/doc/XCOMPILE.md

 =========================
 Debian packages must be built on a Debian system that is running the target architecture, and has satisfied the Build-Deps of the source package.
-The unfortunately consequence is that there is no easy way to cross-compile a package.
+The unfortunate consequence is that there is no easy way to cross-compile a package.
 However, in this document we will discuss some tools we can use that will allow us to address this problem.